gomex/gomex.me/content/post/deploy_ruby_heroku.md

 +++

 ## TL;DR
-We needed to deploy a ruby+node application as a docker image on Heroku, but I didn't use Heroku cli do build it.
-This document is about how we did the development, test, build, tag and deploy of docker image on a Heroku application according to the best practices.
+We needed to deploy a ruby+node application as a docker image on Heroku, but I didn't use Heroku cli to build it.
+This document is about how we did the development, test, build, tag and deployment of a docker image on a Heroku application according to the best practices.

 I will split this article into some parts.
-In this "Part 1" I will explain in details how I delivered the first version of Dockerfile, without Multistage build,  to create the docker image and Docker compose file to bring up the whole development environment.
+In this "Part 1" I will explain in details how I delivered the first version of a Dockerfile, without Multistage build,  to create the docker image and Docker compose file to bring up the whole development environment.

 ## Attention
 If you copy and past some codes without reading the context it may not work properly on your environment.